jlapeyre/Symata.jl/README.md

 1
 ```

+But, in practice, you would use `TrigSimp` or `Simplify`.

+`Functions` are really replacement rules.
 A replacement rule is associated with the symbol `f` like this
 ```julia
 sjulia> f(x_) := x^2